-G. ANIMALS HELD ON COURT ORDER
+ANIMALS HELD ON COURT ORDER

-In all instances where an animal is impounded and a court order related to a violation (3.9 Disposition of Impounded Animals-Section G-Cont'd)

-of this Ordinance has been filed in a Court of competent jurisdiction against the owner of the animal, the animal shall not be released except upon order of the Court.
+In all instances where an animal is impounded and a court order related to a violation of this Ordinance has been filed in a Court of competent jurisdiction against the owner of the animal, the animal shall not be released except upon order of the Court.
 The Court may direct the animal owner to pay any penalties or fines for violation of this Ordinance in addition to penalties resulting from other charges.

-I. NON-REDEEMED ANIMALS
+NON-REDEEMED ANIMALS H.